 The Florida Collaborative Law Process Act and accompanying rules create a uniform system for a collaborative law process in Florida family law cases.
 The collaborative process encourages, “the peaceful resolution of disputes and the early settlement of pending litigation through voluntary settlement procedures.”

 The Supreme Court noted a goal of the collaborative process is to preserve the working relationship between parties to a family law dispute.

 Under the newly approved rules, prospective lawyer team members must get their clients’ informed consent to the collaborative process.
 The lawyer and client must discuss and the lawyer must advise the client about:

-(1) the benefits and risks of the collaborative law process to resolve a family law matter;
+(1) the material benefits and risks of using the collaborative law process to resolve a family law matter;

 (2) the nature and scope of the matter to be resolved through the collaborative law process;

 (4) that participation in the collaborative law process is voluntary and any client may unilaterally terminate the collaborative law process for any reason;

 (5) that the collaborative law process will terminate if any participating client initiates a proceeding or seeks court intervention in a pending proceeding related to the collaborative law matter after the clients have signed the collaborative law agreement;

 (6) limitations on the lawyer’s participation in subsequent proceedings imposed by family law court rules on the collaborative law process; and